 minimum of three (3) feet above the grade of the parking lot.

-maintain a list of approved species to be used for planting required by this section.
-When a site,
+of approved species to be used for planting required by this section.
+When a site, in the opinion

-in the opinion of the director of public works, is configured in a manner that makes planting of
+, is configured in a manner that makes

-required trees impractical or unsafe, shrubs and ground cover may be substituted for trees.
+planting of required trees impractical or unsafe, shrubs and ground cover may be substituted for

-Existing trees saved on the site within the parking area may be credited toward minimum tree
+trees.
+Existing trees saved on the site within the parking area may be credited toward minimum

 requirements only if it is demonstrated that they have been properly protected during and